Bruno Santos (model)

 Bruno Barbosa dos Santos (born 31 August 1979), better known as Bruno Santos, is a Brazilian male supermodel, environmental activist and international businessman.

 A model in a photo and fashion shows, Bruno gained notoriety in the mid-2000s, when he appeared in advertising campaigns and fashion events for the most famous brands in the world, such as Guess, Versace, GQ, Giorgio Armani, among others, promoting several segments for them, from underwear, fashion shows, eyewear, events, to fragrances, becoming the male image with the greatest exposure in the world.
 In 2002, he was ranked among the 10 most sought-after male models in the fashion world, and is considered one of the most respected models in the world by models.com.
-Not for nothing, he earned the nickname "Gisele Bündchen in pants".
+In 2009, German news site gateo.de said about him: "Bruno is the epitome of pure beauty and sexual appeal.
+His lightly tanned complexion, dark eyes and irresistible, sensual facial look are a woman's."
+They are enchanted by the South, the big fashion companies like Versace, Armani, Guess... everything has to do with it.
+He has his eyes set on his career and is one of the most sought-after models in the world"!
+Not for nothing, and for being Brazilian, he earned the nickname "Gisele Bündchen in pants".

 One of the world most known Top Models, Bruno also became notorious for being the only male model selected to carry out two campaigns simultaneously for two competing fashion houses: Versace and Giorgio Armani, in addition to, in 2003, having opened the Ricardo Almeida stylist's show at São Paulo Fashion Week in which, at the time, he obtained the highest male pay check in the event's history.